Monotonicity Under Local Operations: Linear Entropic Formulas: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Andreas Winter for invaluable discussions on the problem of enumerating the extremal rays of polyhedral convex cones.
+The authors are also grateful for the advice of the anonymous reviewers which helped correct errors in the manuscript and improve the overall presentation of the material.
 This work was supported by NSF CAREER award CCF 1652560.